 The more they turn to a substance for relief, the higher their risk of developing an addiction.
 Addicts often find themselves living a life of avoidance, escapism, and denial, which further perpetuates their problem rather than fixing it.

 Many people struggling with intense emotional distress, trauma, or a mental health condition turn to drugs or alcohol as a way to self-medicate.
 The substance of choice provides a small amount of relief, until they are once again faced with reality.
-If they do not get the help they need to overcome their issues and manage emotions in a healthy manner, they will just continue to try to escape reality by taking drugs or drinking alcohol.
+If they do not get the help they need to overcome their issues and healthily manage emotions, they will just continue drinking alcohol or using drugs to escape reality.

 In time, their body will build up a tolerance and they will become dependent upon the substance.
 In addition to their physical addiction to the substance, they will typically develop an emotional dependence on the substance.
 They will no longer know how to deal with reality without numbing their emotional response.